 A very popular onsen area, easily accessible from Tokyo, Hakone can be easily visited in one day from Tokyo, but if you want to try the experience of a Ryokan with onsen, staying in Hakone could be the ideal choice, thanks to the numerous excellent Ryokan that are located in the area (the Ryokan Gora Kadan is one of the most renowned ….. but also one of the most expensive tho!).
 In addition to having a nice traditional dinner and breakfast, in the ryokans you can relax in the warm waters of the onsen in the area, if you have tattoos, opt for a ryokan that offers private onsen so you can try this fabulous experience without problems.

 But Hakone is not only onsen and a classic tour includes the Owakudani Valley where geysers and sulfurous vapors come out of the ground.
 To get there you take a local train, a funicular and a cable car, all through beautiful natural views.
 And then from there, mini-cruise on Lake Ashi aboard a pirate ship!
-And again, the suggestive Hakone Shrine, the Tokaido checkpoint and the Open Air Museum, just to mention the most famous attractions.
+But also the suggestive Hakone Shrine ot the old Tokaido road, you can check what to visit in Hakone in my other article.